timot3/PYGHACK/README.md

 Website to-do list:
-- [ ] Host on Azure and allow ML python file to actually run when CSV is sent
+- [x] Host on Azure and allow ML python file to actually run when CSV is sent (Website is now down)
 - [ ] Add more info on the process, just expand on everything and go into more detail on the website - make the words better as well
 - [ ] Add more graphs/visual aids, edit existing graph colors, font sizes, etc.
 - [x] clean up code - a lot of what we have is unnecessary
-- [ ] Update main image
 - [ ] Make sure it looks good/works on mobile